magento/devdocs/src/cloud/project/new-relic.md

 The aggregated data includes information from the following logs:

 -  All {{site.data.var.ct}} and Magento application logs from the `~/var/log` directory
--  Logs for cloud services from the `var/log/platform/<project ID>` directory
+-  Logs for cloud services from the `var/log/platform/<project-ID>` directory
 -  Fastly CDN and WAF logs

 As soon as your project is connected to New Relic, you can use the New Relic Logs service to complete tasks like the following: